School is out. Is it okay for my kid to stay home alone?

 Child care is an issue in the state of Colorado.
 It's stressful to find quality child care and when you can find it, it is expensive.
-It is no wonder that many parents look forward to the day when you don't have to pay for childcare.
+It is no wonder that many parents look forward to the day when you no longer have to pay for child care.
 But, how do you know when the time is right to let your child or teenager stay home alone?
 When is it ok to let your older child watch a younger sibling?
 These are questions parents frequently ask themselves as school lets out, especially when money is tight.
 They are also questions that the Colorado Child Abuse and Neglect Public Awareness Campaign receives at least once a month, either because a parent wants to know the law or a neighbor is concerned about a child in the neighborhood.

 When making this decision, consider these factors:

 There is not a specific age in Colorado when a child can legally stay home alone.
 It is your decision.

 The laws of Colorado do not set a specific age after which a child legally can stay home alone.
 When thinking about leaving children alone, whether, for a short or long time, it is important for parents to consider the risks involved.
 There are many potential risks to children that must be considered.
 There are also risks for parents as well.
 Parents in all states are legally responsible for their children's welfare until they reach adulthood.
 Part of caring for children is providing adequate supervision.
 Under some circumstances, a parent can be charged with neglect for leaving children unattended.
 In general, Colorado has accepted the ages of 10 to be alone and 12 to babysit as a guideline for when it might be appropriate for a child to be left alone for short periods of time.
 This standard is based upon the Colorado Child Labor Law, which deems 12 years as the minimum age for employment, for example, as a babysitter.